CongerJames/Epub-Compressor/README.md

 2. Use the GUI to specify the following settings:
    - **Input Folder**: The folder containing the EPUB files you want to compress.
    - **Compression Percentage**: The desired level of compression as a percentage.

-   - **Output Folder**: (Optional) The folder where you want the compressed EPUB files to be saved.
-If left empty, the compressed files will be stored in the same directory as the original files.
+The compressed files will be stored in the same directory as the original files.

 3. Click the "Compress" button to start the compression process.